another99eye-cmyk/another99eye-cmyk/README.md

 🏃‍♂️ When I’m not coding, you can find me practicing parkour or diving into the latest psychology insights.
 🚀 Let's connect and collaborate!

-Feel free to tweak any part of it or let me know if you'd like any changes!

 ## Get In Touch
 **Email**: another99eye@gmail.com